David Weprin: Political views

 The New York Times described Weprin in 2011 as having "liberal political views".
 Weprin is a strong supporter of social security, and is in favor of raising taxes on millionaires.
 Though an Orthodox Jew, he supported legalizing same-sex marriage, for which he was criticized by some other Orthodox Jews.
 In the debate about the Park51 Islamic community center and mosque near Ground Zero, Weprin defended the right to build an Islamic community center and mosque four city blocks from that site, but expressed his wish that the center and mosque be built at a different location.
-He is proud of his history of progressive legislation, especially in criminal justice reform and in promoting progressive wealth taxes.